weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

 * The interval can be set to the same value as the `archive_interval` setting under `[StdArchive]` in `weewx.conf`.
-This setting is useful if the data was recorded at fixed intervals but there are some missing records and the fixed interval is the same as the `archive_interval` setting under `[StdArchive]` in `weewx.conf`.
+This setting is useful if the data was recorded at fixed intervals, but there are some missing records and the fixed interval is the same as the `archive_interval` setting under `[StdArchive]` in `weewx.conf`.
 Select this method by setting `interval = conf`.

 * The interval can be set to a fixed number of minutes.
-This setting is useful if the source data was recorded at fixed intervals but there are some missing records and the fixed interval is different to the `archive_interval` setting under `[StdArchive]` in `weewx.conf`.
+This setting is useful if the source data was recorded at fixed intervals, but there are some missing records and the fixed interval is different to the `archive_interval` setting under `[StdArchive]` in `weewx.conf`.
 Select this method by setting `interval = x` where `x` is an integer number of